A: Descriptions of a job and an execution plan are as follows:

 A: First, check whether the Spark version is earlier than Version 1.6.
 Spark Version 1.6 repaired a memory leak bug.
-Earlier versions of Spark may retain this bug, which will cause container memory overuse, meaning the job will not be executed.
+Earlier versions of Spark may retain this bug, which causes container memory overuse, meaning the job is not executed.
 Additionally, check whether your code has been optimized for memory usage.

 Q: Why is a job still in “Running” status in E-MapReduce Console even though the Spark Streaming job has ended

 A: Check whether the running mode of the Spark Streaming job is “yarn-client.”
 If yes, we recommend that you change it to the “yarn-cluster” mode.
 E-MapReduce is not currently optimized for monitoring the status of Spark Streaming jobs in the “yarn-client” mode.

 Q: Why does “Exception in thread “main” java.lang.RuntimeException: java.lang.ClassNotFoundException: Class com.aliyun.fs.oss.nat.NativeOssFileSystem not found” display